Arizona Layoffs — December 2021

 | Monitronics International, Inc. DBA Brinks Home | Phoenix | 61 |

-The biggest impact was at Central Freight Lines at its Phoenix facility, reporting 100 affected workers.
+The largest notice was filed by Central Freight Lines at its Phoenix facility, reporting 100 affected workers.
 Monitronics International, Inc. DBA Brinks Home followed with 61 workers.

 Trend & Outlook